-Previously in Labs 5 and 6, you have experimented with one-dimensional filters, such as running averagers and first-difference filters, applied to one-dimensional signals.
-These same filters can be applied to images if we regard each row (or column) of the image as a one-dimensional signal.
+Previously you have experimented with one-dimensional filters, such as running averagers and first-difference filters, applied to one-dimensional signals.
+You have also applied some filters to images by regarding each row (or column) of the image as a one-dimensional signal.